ivan-lednev/obsidian-day-planner/README.md

  Nested checklist items or bullets are now also supported to capture sub-tasks of a timed task.
 Timed tasks must be at the top level of the checkbox list.

  `BREAK` and `END` are keywords that define breaks and the end to the time tracking for the tasks.
 They are not case sensitive so `break` and `end` can also be used.
+Both `BREAK` and `END` keywords are configurable and can be customized in Day Planner settings tab.

  `END` is used as an item with a time to give an accurate time interval for the last task, *"Prep for tomorrow's meetings"* at 17:00 in this example.